 Spenser Lane - Running: Boys group for Years 7 – 11.
 Starts at 6:30pm.

 Tuesdays is a general session to introduce a more formal training routine to their running.

 Boys who attend these regularly are also invited to Thursdays for more individual training plans.

 Non-members are always welcome to join our training groups.

 If you are interested please come along - you don't need to be a member of the club to join in.
 The best times to come for a look at what goes on at the track would be around 7:00pm on Tuesday evenings or 10:30 to 11:30 on Saturdays (if there isn't an "away" match on).

-You can pay your English Athletics affiliation fee securely using Visa, Mastercard or Paypal
+Existing members can pay their English Athletics affiliation fee securely via PayPal